-The defeated response by Iran, the deafening silence of #Qatar, the Russian expansion in Syria and Libya that forced Turkey to withdraw to a limited border area in northern Syria and retreat from military intervention in Libya, are only a few signs on the changing nature of conflict that we are going to witness in the Middle East, in 2020.
-This new form of relatively calmer conflict might weaken the terrorist militias sowing mayhem all over the region, today; and thus, left the immense pressure suffered by civilians in conflict-zone countries.
+The defeated response by Iran, the deafening silence of Qatar, and the Russian expansion in Syria and Libya that forced Turkey to withdraw to a limited border area in northern Syria and retreat from military intervention in Libya are only a few signs of the changing nature of the conflict that we are going to witness in the Middle East, in 2020.
+This new form of relatively calmer conflict might weaken the terrorist militias sowing mayhem all over the region, today; and thus, leave the immense pressure suffered by civilians in conflict-zone countries.

-As the civilians get relieved from the pressure of proxy militia wars, they will turn their attention to influence long-awaited political and governance-related changes in their home countries.
-We may see countries, like Libya and Syria, ditching their so-called “parallel governments” and unregulated political parties, which appeared in the aftermath of the #Arab_Spring revolutions and intensified the internal conflicts rather than offering a solution to them, to unite under elected unified governments that could help lay the foundation for their new states.
+As the civilians get relieved from the pressure of proxy militia wars, they will turn their attention to influencing long-awaited political and governance-related changes in their home countries.
+We may see countries, like Libya and Syria, ditching their so-called “parallel governments” and unregulated political parties, which appeared in the aftermath of the Arab Spring revolutions and intensified the internal conflicts rather than offering a solution to them, to unite under elected unified governments that could help lay the foundation for their new states.

 We may see countries, like Iraq and Lebanon, cleaning their governments from Iran-loyalist politicians, to replace them with more patriotic political leaders, who would make the social, political, and economic interests of their own citizens a priority.
-Meanwhile, political stability and national security is also expected to improve in North African countries, like #Egypt and #Tunisia.
-That may, also, lead to more stability in countries going through political transition, like #Algeria and #Sudan.
+Meanwhile, political stability and national security are also expected to improve in North African countries, like Egypt and Tunisia.
+That may, also, lead to more stability in countries going through political transition, like Algeria and Sudan.

-Yet, the most important political event to watch for, in 2020, is the Palestinian elections, should they eventually are held.
-The high probability of #Hamas’ seizure of the government, the legislative council, and the Palestinian Authority, through those elections, may turn the table in favor of the terrorism-sponsoring squad of #Iran, #Turkey, and #Qatar.
+Yet, the most important political event to watch for, in 2020, is the Palestinian elections, should they eventually be held.
+The high probability of Hamas’ seizure of the government, the legislative council, and the Palestinian Authority, through those elections, may turn the table in favor of the terrorism-sponsoring squad of Iran, Turkey, and Qatar.
 Such a development may, simply, re-empower the militia and terrorist organizations this squad is backing and will consequently take the whole Middle East region back to where we were before, January 2nd, the day the notorious general Qassem Suliemani was killed.